exercism/v3/reference/concepts/type_inference.md

 ### Lasagna cooking

 This exercise deals with cooking a lasagna dish in the oven.
-The reference implementation (C#) teaches:
+The reference implementation (F#) teaches:

 - What type inference is.
 - The limitations of type inference.